gitlost-murali/InfoGAN/README.md

 Conditional GANs = If you've gone through the above description of GANs, you might have understood that generator generates samples from random noise(Entangled Representation).
 Wouldn't it be nice if we input a known vector (Disentangled representation) instead of random noise ?
 Let's say I want to generate handwritten images of a given number.
 This (Label ===> model ==> image) is the reverse of image classification (image ===> model ==> Label).
 We are passing in conditional information to the generator for producing images.
 On the other hand, instead of making the discriminator just classify the images real/fake we pass the label along with the image.
 Now discriminating, it is classifying whether the label given to the input image is true/not.

-#InfoGAN = This is similar to Conditional GANs, but we don't want to specify the information.
-Let's make neural networks do that for us ?
+# InfoGAN = This is similar to Conditional GANs, but we don't want to specify the information.
+Let's make neural networks do that for us.
 But WHY ?

 Because when passing real world data like faces,images of buildings, there are a lot of hidden concepts a.k.a Latent concepts.
 Neural Networks are capable of capturing this latent concepts well because of their non-linear activation functions.